-Pneumococcal This vaccine is required ONLY for children less than 60 months of age.
-One one dose of chickenpox vaccine administered at age 12 months or older.
+All children born on and after January 1, 1997, shall be required to have one dose of chickenpox vaccine administered at age 12 months or older.
 Effective March 3,2010, a second dose must be administered prior to entering kindergarten but can be administered at any time after the minimum interval between dose 1 and dose 2.